The Agony and the Ecstasy

 Everything.

 Kurt is immortal.
 He’s deified and lionized and memorialized every time you hear “Smells Like Teen Spirit.”
-He’s a genuine rock icon on the same level as Jim Morrison, Jimi Hendrix and Janis Joplin (all of whom, like Kurt, died at 27). heck, NECA even released not one but two collectable toys of Kurt:
+He’s a genuine rock icon on the same level as Jim Morrison, Jimi Hendrix and Janis Joplin (all of whom, like Kurt, died at 27).
+Heck, NECA even released not one but two collectable toys of Kurt:

-If you don’t know who that is just by looking at him, chances are you’re one of the ones who forgot that Layne Staley, lead singer of Alice in Chains died ten years ago, on April 5, 2002.
+If you don’t know who that is just by looking at him, chances are you’re one of the ones who forgot that Layne Staley, lead singer of Alice in Chains died 12 years ago, on April 5, 2002.
 He died of an overdose.
 His body lay for two weeks in his luxury Seattle condo before they found him.
-He was 35 — the same age Kurt would have been had he lived.
+He was 35 — the same age Kurt would have been in 2002 had he lived.

 Both deaths were tragic.
 Yes, even Kurt, despite suicide being widely regarded as a dick move.
 Unless you’ve dealt with crippling depression, or drug addiction, or chronic health problems like Kurt did, you’re in a glass house throwing rocks.
 But as years pass on, I find Layne’s passing to be the more tragic.
 It’s also hard to remember now just how big Alice in Chains was.
 Multiple platinum albums.
 Sell-out tours.
 A legendary Unplugged performance.
 Legions of devoted fans.
 And the songs, man the songs still have the power to send chills up one’s spine; The Rooster, Angry Chair, Man in the Box, Them Bones – fantastic.
-I saw Nirvana once, in 1993, in Toronto.
+I saw Nirvana once, in 1993.
 But I saw Alice in Chains twice, once in 92 and again in 93 when they co-headlined that year’s Lollapalooza festival and for my money, their work cuts deeper than Nirvana, who had the luxury of releasing three great albums before imploding in such a dramatic fashion.
 They never got old or stale.
 Neither did Alice, but as each April passes with piles of stories about Kurt, I wonder why Layne isn’t afforded the same.

 Why is Kurt commemorated with galleries and books and toys, but not Layne?